 - Garnish: freshly ground black pepper

-Peel and chop the potatoes.
+- Peel and chop the potatoes.
 Once vegetables are soft, sprinkle them with flour.
 Cook, stirring until the flour smells a bit like pie crust—that will let you know that it is cooked and keep the chowder from having a raw flour flavor—about 2 minutes.
 Add the potatoes, broth, and milk.
-Bring to a simmer and cook until potatoes are very tender, 10 to 15 minutes.
+Bring to a simmer and cook until potatoes are very tender for 10 to 15 minutes.